Noctis/kickstart-app/docs/HTTP.md

 Once a browser sends an HTTP request, the WWW server will forward it to the `public/index.php` file.
 This file will call Kickstart's request handler and pass it an object representing the request.
-The request handler will use Kickstart's router to check which of the routes defined in the `src/Http/Routing/routes.php` file matches the requested path.
-If a matching route definition is found, the `execute()` method of the HTTP action class, referenced in the matching route definition class, will be called.
+The request handler will use Kickstart's router to check which of the routes in the `src/Http/Routing/routes.php` file matches the requested path.
+If a matching route is found, the `execute()` method of the HTTP action class, referenced in the matching route will be called.

 The action will generate an object representing the HTTP response.
 That object will be returned to the request handler, which will emit it to the Web browser, that made the original request.